 - Are they buyers, or do you want to employ an influencer marketing strategy to focus more on those who influence buyers’ purchasing decisions?

 If you/your company hasn’t developed personas yet, now is the perfect time to start.
 You may have heard these referred to as “buyer” personas, “customer” personas, and/or “audience” personas.

-No matter what they’re called, these personas define your existing customers as well as the customers you’d like to attract — and they don’t have to be complicated.
+No matter what they’re called, these personas define your existing customers and the customers you’d like to attract — and they don’t have to be complicated.
 Most importantly, they must be based on solid research on your target audience.

 About Online Communities

 Be cautious about appearing self-serving, though.
-Great online communities are made up of people who genuinely care about each other.
+Great online communities are people who genuinely care about each other.

 For tips on how to develop an online community or how to be a valued participant, check this article.

 All successful content amplification begins with great content.
-Once you have that content, there are a few things you can do to get people to want to share it with their social networks and others.
+Once you have that content, you can do a few things to get people to want to share it with their social networks and others.